lrolando/BackEndApp/README.md

+# Net 7 Application

 Backend application made with .Net7 (C#) with JWT bearer authentication and CRUD functionalities.
-EntityFramework as ORM.
+EntityFramework as ORM(code first).
 Use of Mapperly for mapping.
 Implement clean architecture, SOLID patterns and design patterns like repository, DTOs, dependency injection.

 To run the project locally: